 Medical malpractice occurs when a healthcare professional deviates from the accepted standard of care.
 That means that whoever is responsible for your injuries, from doctors to nurses to every other specialist or employee who provided treatment to you, did not act in a way that a similarly trained and reasonable professional would have under the same circumstances.

 For example, say that you visit a doctor after complaining that your chest hurts and you are coughing up blood.
 These are hallmark signs of lung cancer, but instead of testing for the medical condition, the doctor diagnoses you with pneumonia.
-You visit another doctor later, who runs the appropriate test after evaluating your symptoms, and you receive a diagnosis for advanced stage lung cancer.
+You visit another doctor or medical provider later, who runs the appropriate test after evaluating your symptoms, and you receive a diagnosis for advanced stage lung cancer.

 As you can see from your second visit, a reasonable doctor would have run these tests in the first place — but the first professional you visited did not.
 Your experience would likely qualify for medical malpractice litigation, and you can use testimony from expert medical witnesses and your medical records to establish your right to full compensation with the help of a Chicago personal injury lawyer.